stellaroux/Viz_ADA/index.md

 Clearly the answer is no. According to worldometers in 2013 there are 50.4 % of men and 49.6 % of women  in the world.
 Hence it seems that women are very underrepresented in the media.
 Indeed **women are the origin of less than 20 % of the quotes** that are reported in the media and are **5 times less likely than men to be spoken** about in the media.

 We dig a bit more into gender inequality and want to know what are the occupations of the women represented in the media compared to men.
 TOO MUCH DATA?
+YES, TOMORROW I WILL MAKE ONE GRAPH WITH A MEAN FOR ALL YEARS AND SLIDES FOR MALE_SUBJECT, MALE_SPEAKER, etc

 Let's start with the women occupations.